 We give much more detailed information about this on our sports massage page on this website.

 The advice on this webpage is intended for student members of the CSP.
 HEIs wanting information on their own insurance provisions or obligations must seek the advice of their own suitably qualified insurance advisers.
-Regrettably the CSP is unable to advise HEIs or other organisations.
+The CSP is unable to advise HEIs or other organisations.